An ALMA survey of the SCUBA-2 CLS UDS field: Physical properties of 707 Sub-millimetre Galaxies: Analysis and Results

-Fig.~\ref{fig:ldust_td} also shows the $L_{\rm IR}$--$T_{\rm d}$ distribution for $z $\,$=$\,0--1 SPIRE-selected LIRGs and ULIRGs from \cite{2013symeonidis} and the $z < $\,1 ULIRGs from the GAMA survey.
-These show a significant offset in dust temperature at a fixed luminosity relative to the SMGs: $\Delta T_{\rm d}\sim$\,4--7\,K for samples with $L_{\rm IR}\sim$\,2--4\,$\times$\,10$^{12}$\,L$_\odot$.
+Fig.~\ref{fig:ldust_td}b also shows the $L_{\rm IR}$--$T_{\rm d}$ distribution for $z $\,$=$\,0--1 SPIRE-selected LIRGs and ULIRGs from \cite{2013symeonidis} and the $z < $\,1 ULIRGs from the GAMA survey.
+These show a significant offset in dust temperature at a fixed luminosity relative to the SMGs: $\Delta T_{\rm d}=$\,3\,$\pm$\,1\,K for samples with $L_{\rm IR}\sim$\,2--4\,$\times$\,10$^{12}$\,L$_\odot$.
 This comparison ought not to be influenced by the selection limits on our SMG sample, although we have not modelled those for the local samples.
 We note, that the temperature difference between the samples is comparable with the uncertainty derived from {\sc eagle} comparison, however, this is a systematic offset at all luminosity bins.
-So we tentatively conclude that at a fixed luminosity the AS2UDS SMGs appear to show cooler median dust temperatures than the local samples.
-We return to discuss the implications of this difference for the physical properties of local and high-redshift ULIRGs in \S~\ref{discussion}.
+So we tentatively conclude that at a fixed luminosity the AS2UDS SMGs appear to show cooler median dust temperatures than the local samples, possibly due to more compact dust distribution in local ULIRGs \citep{2009iono,2014wilson}.